jakelever/swc-machine-learning-short/_episodes/03-files.md

 ## Bonus Points

 - What happens if you move to tools directory (using `cd`) and run the `display_project_summaries.sh` script using the `sh` command?
-- Have a look at the `finance_summary.sh` code with cat.
+- Feeling adventurous?
+Have a look at the `finance_summary.sh` code with `cat`.
 Looks a bit scary, yeah?
-You could look at this some more after this session with the links in the code
+See if you can figure out the logic of any piece of it.